Fifth-year G Anna Wilson emerges as a top Stanford defender

 Little sister — who like Russell wears uniform No. 3 — has emerged as a pesky lock-down defender whose energy and work ethic during the preseason led to her earning the guard spot in the starting lineup.

-She often draws the assignment of defending the opponent’s top player, scrambling around the court to make tough plays.
-By now, her job comes more naturally because of her preparation beforehand of studying opponents’ tendencies.
+She often draws the assignment of defending the opponent’s top player, scrambling around the court to make tough hustle plays and steals.
+By now, her job comes more naturally because of her preparation beforehand studying the other team’s tendencies.

 “Getting a lot of reps is definitely very helpful,” she said.
 “It’s also just determining pace and understanding that I won’t be able to do the same thing every time.
 There’s a ton of possessions in a game so I won’t be able to do the same thing every time but definitely being able to have a lot of effort.”